harp-project/FOL-in-ML/README.md

 ## Build

-Run the make file or compile the files in the following order:
+Run the Makefile or compile the files in the following order:
 1. `FOL.v`
 2. `Tarski.v`
 3. `VectorTech.v`